christianhuening/ambassador-docs/user-guide/linkerd2.md

         targetPort: 8080
     ```

-    This will tell Ambassador that Linkerd2 is a service discovery endpoint.
-Save the configuration to a file (e.g., `ambassador-service.yaml`, and apply this configuration with `kubectl apply -f ambassador-service.yaml`.
-For more information about resolver configuration, see the [resolver reference documentation](/reference/core/resolvers).
-(If you're using Linkerd2 deployed elsewhere in your data center, make sure the `address` points to your Linkerd2 FQDN or IP address).
+    This will tell Ambassador to add additional headers to each request forwarded to Linkerd2 with information about where to route this request to.
+This is a general setting.
+If you rather prefer to set this per Route Mapping, that is also an option, but requires your

 ## Routing to Linkerd2 Services